michaelnera/active_record_importer/README.md

   end

   ##
-  # Override this if you prefer have
+  # Override this if you prefer to have
-  # a private permissions or you have
+  # a private permission or you have
   # private methods for reading files
   ##
   def import_file